eds-101/bank-tech-test/README.md

 * My solution uses three classes Bank, Processor and Printer
 * Runs via IRB, with instructions below
 * It functions and can print output as per requirements.
-* It is not fully tested.
-The solution was initially using only one class.
-* After splitting the classes and functioning I didn't have time to iterate over all the tests again and fix them
+* It is largely tested - some work outstanding on the print I believe
 * I have left the unfunctioning tests for review

 # Design decisions